The End of the Road (1936 film)

-The End of the Road is a 1936 British musical comedy drama film directed by Alex Bryce and starring Harry Lauder, Bruce Seton, Ruth Haven and Ethel Glendinning.
-It was made at Wembley Studios by the British subsidiary of the Hollywood company Twentieth Century Fox.
+The End of the Road is a 1936 British musical comedy drama film directed by Alex Bryce and starring Harry Lauder, Bruce Seton, Ruth Haven and Ethel Glendinning."
+It was written by Edward Dryhurst and made at Wembley Studios by the British subsidiary of the Hollywood company Twentieth Century Fox.

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

 Plot

 After she marries a drunken wastrel, the daughter of the manager at a Scottish concert party is thrown out by him.